 While some may think they want custom cabinetry, the reality of long lead times and higher ordering costs double standard kitchen cabinets.
 The need to find an expert kitchen contractor for the design and installation of standard kitchen cabinets makes them a far more viable option.
 Those homeowners who can afford custom-built homes or are dealing with unusual spaces are probably the only exceptions.

-Since standard kitchen cabinet sizes aren’t one-size-fits-all, their selection can be customized to fit the space available and homeowners’ needs.
+Even standard dimensions for kitchen cabinets and standard kitchen cabinet sizes aren’t one-size-fits-all, their selection can be customized to fit the space available and homeowners’ needs.
 For example, pull-outs for base and utility cabinets such as drawers, carousels, or lazy susans for corner cabinets are ways to make the kitchen more efficient.
 In addition, eliminating shelves and replacing them with racks in over-the-stove kitchen cabinets allow homeowners extra storage for baking sheets and serving trays.

 In tall cabinets, a homeowner can create room for brooms and mops in a broom closet.
 These are just a few examples of easy and relatively inexpensive ways to increase standard kitchen cabinet functionality.
 For example, two tall cabinets in a spacious kitchen — one with lots of pull-outs and shelves and one with next to none — might eliminate the need for a separate pantry while allowing for storage of (and easy access to) mops, brooms, pails, steamers, vacuums, and floor polishers.